wkumari/draft-wkumari-opsawg-sdi/README.md

 Internet-Draft            Secure Device Install                 May 2020

+   use its private key to decrypt the file and, assuming it validates, proceeds to install the new, decrypted, configuration.

    Only the "correct" device will have the required private key and be able to decrypt and use the configuration file (See Security